 The BA in New Technologies for Applied Arts, alongside NABA BA in Media Design and Multimedia Arts, completes the Academyâ€™s educational proposals in the multimedia arts sector.
-The course, in fact, has been conceived to train three types of professional figures, respectively in the fields of motion graphics, 3D design and animation, and game development.
+The course, in fact, has been conceived to train three types of professional figures, respectively in the fields of motion graphics, 3D design and game development.

 Over the three years students will complete design work and participate in workshops to gain an insight into the common features of these subjects (during the first year in particular) and will then specialise in the application of one subject.